 You can book an appointment today to fit your schedule, and we can advise you on all of your tooth brushing needs.
 Currently, you will also receive 10% off your treatment if it’s your first visit.
-You can find our dentists in Van Nuys, Torrance, Whittier, and throughout the rest of Los Angeles.
+You can find our dentists in Van Nuys, Torrance, Whittier, or dentist in Covina and all around California.

 Mayo Clinic – Staph Infections

 Centers of Disease Control and Prevention (CDC) – Use & Handling of Toothbrushes